apache/qpid-proton/INSTALL.md

 CMake (Linux)
 -------------

-The following prerequisites are required to do a full build.
+The following prerequisites are required to do a full build on RPM based systems (RHEL, Fedora etc.).
 If you do not wish to build a given language binding you can omit the devel package for that language:

     # required dependencies